-- Competitive salary with benefits, subject to skills and experience.
+- Competitive salary with benefits and relocation assistance

-- An initial 6-year contract, renewable to a total of 12 years
+- Initial six-year contract, renewable once, up to a total of 12 years

-- Salaries and consumables for up to five researchers, including graduate students
+- Salaries, consumables, and support costs for up to three researchers and two graduate students

 - Opportunity to expand through external grant funding

 - Close links to our partner universities - UCL, Imperial College London and King's College London

 - Access to Crick technology platforms and facilities, including our cutting-edge high performance computing infrastructure

 We are able to support flexible working, including part-time work schedules, and will support visa applications for successful candidates and their families.